Updated March 31, 2026

 - Workers' compensation is required in West Virginia for businesses with 1 or more employees, with exemptions for sole proprietors, partners, and some agricultural workers.

-- West Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, so lease paperwork may ask for current certificates before move-in.
+- Most commercial leases in West Virginia require proof of general liability coverage, so lease paperwork may ask for current certificates before move-in.

 - Commercial auto policies in West Virginia must meet the state minimum liability limit of $25,000/$50,000/$25,000 if the store uses company vehicles for deliveries or pickups.